fewagency/best-practices/Bedrock/setting-up.md

 7. Replace config/deploy.rb with [our modified deploy.rb](https://github.com/fewagency/best-practices/tree/master/Bedrock/deploy.rb).
 Search for "FEW" in that file if you wantto see what we have changed/added.
 Make sure that you set correct values for everythingevery lne starting with "set".
 8. If we can not get composer to run globally on remote server, make sure that `SSHKit.config.command_map[:composer] = "~/bin/composer.phar"` has the correct value.
 If this value differs between servers, cut it from deploy.rb and add it to each file in config/deploy.
 9. Carry out step 3 under [Installation/configuration in the bedrock-capistrano README](https://github.com/roots/bedrock-capistrano/blob/master/README.md#installationconfiguration).
-    - On the line starting with "srever", you need to specify the values that you use when SSH'ing to the remote server.
+    - On the line starting with "server", you need to specify the values that you use when SSH'ing to the remote server.
-    - Note that you, in the config/deploy can specify what branch you want to use.
+    - Note that you, in the files in config/deploy/ can specify what branch you want to use.
 See deploy.rb for info on this.
 10. Now might be a good time to make a git commit.
 11. You should now be able to run the command in step 4 in the bedrock-capistrano README.
 If all is correct the script should exit with an error that .env was not found.
 So let's fix that in a moment.
 12. First, change the document root to current/web on the remote servers.
 13. Upload a copy of .env.example to `/shared` on the remote server, rename it to .env and enter the correct data in it.
 Note that you will probably want to change WP_ENV to production.
-14. Also on the rmeote machine, create an empty .htaccess file in shared/web/.
+14. Also on the remote machine, create an empty .htaccess file in shared/web/.
-15. On the local machine if you run `bundle exec cap production deploy` (assuming you have set up the production file in config/deploy), it should run successfully all the way to where the last output should be a message that a line was written to revision.log.
+15. Given that you have set up config/deploy/staging.rb, on your local machine you can run `bundle exec cap staging deploy`, it should run successfully all the way to where the last output should be a message that a line was written to revision.log.
 If so, what just happened was:
     - You have just downloaded the git repo to the remote server to a directory in releases which is named after the current date and time
     - `gulp --production` ran on your local machine and the dist-folder was uploaded to web/app/themes/THEMENAME/ in the newly created release-directory.
     - The symbolic link for current was changed to point to the new release-folder